 We will investigate promptly all reports and complaints of bullying, cyber-bullying, and retaliation, and take prompt action to end that behavior and restore the target’s sense of safety.

 We will support this commitment in all aspects of our school community, including curricula, instructional programs, staff development, extracurricular activities, and parent or guardian involvement.

 The Arlington School Bullying Prevention and Intervention Plan is a comprehensive approach to addressing bullying and cyber-bullying, and we are committed to working with students, staff, families, law enforcement agencies, and the community to prevent issues of violence.
 The school director or a designee is responsible for the implementation and oversight of this plan.

-You can find the plan in the Publications section, or you can ask our office for a copy.
+The plan can be found in the Publications section, or ask our office for a copy.